celer-network/sgn-v2-networks/docs/validator.md

 ```

 7. Now the node should start the "fast sync" process where it replays and verifies all historical
 transactions starting from genesis.
-Monitor `tendermint.log` for the process:
+Monitor `tendermint.log` for the progress:

 ```sh
 tail -f /var/log/sgnd/tendermint.log
 ```

-You can tell the node is synced when new blocks start showing up about every 5 seconds.
+You can tell the node is synced when a new block shows up about every 5 seconds.

 Alternatively, you can check out [state sync](state_sync.md) for a faster but not so much trustless way of syncing your node.